 I’ve just woven a chenille scarf and I’m having problems getting the fringe to stay twisted.
 What do you find to be the best way to finish a chenille item?

-Here is the knot tied at the end
+Can you see the knot tied at the end?

 This is a wet scarf…I take the knot and pull and then put a twist in it

 This is what 3 wet twisted fringes look like.
 It is like twisting your hair, but you don’t put a bobby pin in it :^)